Atlanta, GA City Guide

 Who’s moving to Atlanta and why?

 Atlanta is a booming city with more than six million people.
-It’s the ninth-largest metropolitan area in the U.S., and the city’s not done growing.
-Atlanta is a popular city for recent grads and young professionals, as well as those in the start-up, tech and creative arts industries.
+It’s the sixth-largest metropolitan area in the U.S., and the city’s not done growing.
+Atlanta is a popular city for recent grads and young professionals, as well as those in the start-up, tech, and creative arts industries.

-There’s a good chance some of your recent favorite movies and TV shows were in filmed in the area.
-Atlanta’s film industry has brought 90,000 jobs, which has led to many dubbing the city as the “new Hollywood.”
-Atlanta’s reasonable cost of living attracts young professionals because apartment rents and prices are relatively low compared to major cities like Los Angeles and New York.
+There’s a good chance some of your recent favorite movies and TV shows were filmed in the area.
+Atlanta’s film industry has created over 90,000 jobs, which has led to many dubbing the city as the “new Hollywood.”
+Atlanta’s cost of living attracts young professionals because apartment rents and prices are relatively low compared to other major cities like Los Angeles and New York.

-Some of the biggest names in business like UPS, Coca-Cola and Home Depot also call Atlanta home.
-The city has the third-highest concentration of Fortune 500 companies in America.
+Some of the biggest names in business, like UPS, Coca-Cola, and Home Depot, also call Atlanta home.
+The city has one of the highest concentrations of Fortune 500 companies in America.

 Housing market

-Like much of the country, the Atlanta real estate market has been red hot throughout the pandemic.
-In October 2021, the medium home price was $349,000, a 20% increase from the previous year – a trend that is expected to continue.
-A recent Realtor.com report expects home prices to rise 3.6% in 2022.
+Like much of the country, the Atlanta real estate market has been red hot since the pandemic.
+In August 2025, the median home price was $400,000, a 2.6% increase from the previous year – a trend that is expected to continue.

 Travel Destination